SAVE THE DATE: The 2018 Succeeds Prize

 A collaborative effort between Colorado Succeeds, 9NEWS, and mindSpark Learning, The Succeeds Prize is the most prestigious awards and recognition event for Colorado’s public schools and educators.
 It is a live, one-of-a-kind awards ceremony, followed by a year-long effort to strengthen our state’s public schools through professional development and training for educators aimed at scaling successful innovations and practices across Colorado.

-- 1,000 business and community leaders, educators, parents, and students
+- 1,000 business and civic leaders, educators, policymakers, and community members

 - Other exciting aspects include a cocktail reception, VIP Teachers’ Lounge, live reveal presentation of awards, and professionally produced videos of the nominees, to be aired during the ceremony.